-Tuft & Needle Mattress Review 2021Updated on January 20, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Tuft & Needle Mattress Review 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 The Tuft & Needle foam mattress launched online in 2012 and has since become one of the most popular and well-known brands in the industry.

 The Tuft & Needle bed is constructed in two simple layers: 7 inches of support foam below 3 inches of a proprietary Adaptive foam.
 The cover is a woven blend of polyester and rayon.
 The bed is available in all standard sizes, each 10 inches in height.

 |Full||54” x 75” x 10”||$475|

 Since it debuted in 2012, the Tuft and Needle mattress has been gently tweaked and adjusted.
 Customers originally complained that the bed was too firm.
 Since then, the company has reengineered the mattress, which now falls around a 6.5 on the firmness scale.
 (This scale is from 1-10, with 1 being the least firm and 10 being the most firm.)
 This is considered medium-firm and is a safe starting point for most sleepers.
 If you know that you prefer a more plush mattress feel, this bed might not be right for you.

 The Tuft & Needle foam mattress is constructed in two simple layers.
 The support core is 7 inches of support foam with a density of 1.8 PCF (pounds per cubic foot).
 The top layer is 3 inches of a proprietary Adaptive foam with a density of 2.8 PCF.
 Tuft & Needle created this foam to conform and provide pressure relief without “feeling like quicksand.”
 The mattress cover is a blend of rayon and polyester.
 The bed is CERTI-Pur and GreenGUARD certified.